• Skip to primary navigation

 Advertisement

-Unless changed or modified by the user, the default location of Pagefile.sys in Windows 11/10 is at root folder of the local drive (C:) on your computer.
+Unless modified by the user, the default location of pagefile.sys on a Windows computer is at root folder of the Local drive (This PC > (C:)) of the computer.

-Being a system file, Windows operating system keeps pagefile.sys hidden, in order to prevent the possibility of system files being accidentally deleted on your device.
+Being a system file, Windows operating system keeps pagefile.sys hidden, in order to prevent the possibility of this file being accidentally deleted by the users.

 1. Open the File Explorer on your computer.

-2. On File Explorer window, click on This PC in the left-pane and double-click on your Local Drive (C:) in the right pane.
+2. On the File Explorer screen, click on This PC in the left-pane and double-click on your Local Drive (C:) in the right pane.

-6. After this, scroll down in your Local Drive and you will be able to see Pagefile.sys.
+3. After this, scroll down in the right-pane and you will be able to see the amount of storage space occupied by pagefile.sys file on your computer.

-While it is easy to access Pagfile.sys on a Windows computer, deleting Pagefile.sys is not easy as this file is constantly being used up by the operating system.
+While it is easy to access pagfile.sys on Windows computer, deleting pagefile.sys is not easy as this file is constantly being used by the operating system.

-When you try to delete pagefile, you will run into “The action can’t be completed because the file is open in another program” error message, which will make it impossible for you to delete this file.
+When you try to delete pagefile.sys, you will run into “The action can’t be completed because the file is open in another program” error message, which makes it impossible to delete this file.

 2. In the Run Command window, type SystemPropertiesAdvanced and click on OK.